Bootcamp2025-Pega/instructions/README.md

 ![Login with Github](img/sonar-loging.png)
 3. Grand SonarQubeCloud necessary permissions to your project
 ![Sonar permisions](img/sonar-authorize.png)
-4. Configure project binding on the github side.
+4. Configure project binding on the GitHub side.
 Navigate to https://github.com/<github_username>/bootcamp-blog-<github_username>/settings/installations and ensure the **SonarQubeCloud** is configured properly: check `Repository access` section and verify that your project access is granted.
 5. Generate token.
 In order to connect Github and Sonar you need to generate token:
 * First go to My Account